joeybinz/Flood-Prediction-Machine-Learning/README.md

 # Flood-Prediction-Machine-Learning
 An analysis of machine learning models performances when attempting to predict flooding.

-This Project was completed as a semester project of the CPSC 6300 course at Clemson University in 2022.
+This Project was completed during the first semester of my masters program in 2022 for a machine learning class.

 ## File Info